supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex3_Scheduled_Query.md

 1. Select **Create** to finish.

+    >**Note:** The Azure Activity Connector Sometimes takes moretime than expected to show as connected in data connector tab after creating the azure policy assignment.

 ### Task 2: Create a Scheduled Query

 In this task, you create a scheduled query and connect it to the Teams channel you created in the previous exercise.